 Collect exams and answer sheets in the same order they were distributed.
-Check that each answer sheet has an AP number label and an AP Exam label applied.
+Check that each answer sheet has an AP ID label and an AP Exam label applied.

-Note the AP European History, U.S. History, and World History Exams include additional Section I booklets.
+The AP European History, U.S. History, and World History: Modern Exams include a separate Section I, Part B: Short-Answer Response Booklet.
 These exam materials should be collected in the order stated in the exam instructions.

-After the multiple-choice booklets and answer sheets have been collected, recount everything before dismissing students for the break.
+After the multiple-choice booklets, short-answer response booklets (if applicable), and answer sheets have been collected, recount everything before dismissing students for the break.
 Be sure that your used booklet and answer sheet counts are correct.